Lead Dust is Lethal

 In pregnant women: it can affect the baby’s cognitive development, reduction in neonatal weight, and it can increase the mother’s blood pressure.

-In children: it can cause brain damage, autism, loss of IQ, learning disabilities, hearing loss, slowed growth, headaches, increased tendency to violence, nervous system and kidney damage, attention deficit disorder, ADHD, poor muscle coordination, decreased muscle and bone growth, speech and language problems.
+In children: it can cause brain damage, autism-like symptoms, loss of IQ, learning disabilities, hearing loss, slowed growth, headaches, increased tendency to violence, nervous system and kidney damage, attention deficit disorder, ADHD, poor muscle coordination, decreased muscle and bone growth, speech and language problems.
 As children grow older: delinquent and antisocial behavior.

 With everyone else: lead dust can lead to reproductive problems, high blood pressure and hypertension, nerve disorders, memory and concentration problems, and muscle and joint pain.

 In dogs: convulsions or fits, vomiting, diarrhea, abdominal pain and bizarre behavior.

 A 2011 study by the Children’s Environmental Health Initiative at Duke University reports that Connecticut school children that ingested even small amounts of lead early in life did worse on fourth grade standardized tests than their counterparts who had never been exposed.

 Where Lead Dust Lurks

 The Centers for Disease Control says that lead dust, as small as a grain of sand, is enough to poison a child.
 The problem is you may not be able to see the dust.

 If your home or apartment was built before 1978, the year the use of lead paint was banned, chances are lead-based paint is present.
 That means, if the paint layers are sanded or chipped, lead dust will result.

 Lead-based paint is usually found around windows and doors, and on stairs, railings, banisters, porches and fences.
 By simply opening and closing a window harboring lead-based paint, lead dust can be released, and that can cause irreparable damage to those breathing it in.